-Peter Rockford Espiritu is the Executive and Artistic Director of Tau Dance Theater, the only professional dance company founded by a Native Hawaiian based in Honolulu.
-A lifetime hula practitioner and progeny of the Ka’imikaua, Puku’i/Luahine/Hoakalei (‘olapa) and Holokai (‘auana) lines, with ‘ūniki papa kaula for oli (chant) with kumu (master) Dr. Pualani Kanaka'ole Kanahele.
-Mr. Espiritu western form training includes: The School of American Ballet in New York City, modern dance with Betty Jones, founding member of the José Limón Company, scholarships to the American Dance Festival (Duke University) and Colorado Dance Festival in Boulder with foundational roots from DANCEWORKS (Honolulu) Simeon Den & Marie Takazawa, Honolulu Dance Centre, Nolan Dingman (Ballet).
+Peter Rockford Espiritu is the Executive and Artistic Director of Tau Dance Theater is lifetime hula practitioner and progeny of the Ka’imikaua, Luahine/Puku’i/Hoakalei (‘olapa) and Holokai (‘auana) lines, with ‘ūniki papa kaula for oli (chant) with kumu (master) Dr. Pualani Kanaka'ole Kanahele.
+Mr. Espiritu’s western form training includes: The School of American Ballet in New York City, modern dance with Betty Jones, founding member of the José Limón Company, scholarships to the American Dance Festival (Duke University) and Colorado Dance Festival in Boulder with foundational roots from DANCEWORKS (Honolulu) Simeon Den & Marie Takazawa, Honolulu City Dance Centre, Nolan Dingman (Ballet).

-Mr. Espiritu, served as Artistic Director of (ECHO), Education for Cultural and Historical Organizations; at the Oceania Centre for Arts, Culture & Pacific Studies at the University of South Pacific in Fiji; and the Western Arts Alliance’s Indigenous Roadshow residency.
-Mr. Espiritu co-choreographed the Starlit Hui Show at the Disney Aulani Resort and served on panels for the National Endowment for the Arts, The Irvine Foundation, Dance America and served for almost a decade as a Commissioner for Culture & the Arts for the City and County of Honolulu, spanning four administrations.
+He served as Artistic Director for the Western Arts Alliance’s Indigenous Roadshow residency in Homer, Alaska in 2019; at the Oceania Centre for Arts, Culture & Pacific Studies at the University of South Pacific in Fiji as Artistic Director of the Oceania Centre for Culture & the Arts 2011-2017 founded by Professor Epeli Hau’ofa; and seven years 2004-2011 as Artistic Director of (ECHO), Education for Cultural and Historical Organizations.
+Mr. Espiritu co-choreographed the Starlit Hui Show at the Disney Aulani Resort in 2011.
+He has served on panels for the National Endowment for the Arts, The Irvine Foundation and Dance America and served for over a decade as a Commissioner for Culture & the Arts representing (Dance) for the City and County of Honolulu, spanning four mayoral administrations.